How to Safely Transplant Flower Seedlings: Tips for Beginners

 transplanting flower seedlings in the cut flower garden raised beds

-Early morning is usually the best time to plant.
-The ground is still cool, and your seedlings will have the whole day to settle in before nightfall.
-Avoid transplanting during the heat of the day, when the sun can be too intense for their delicate leaves and roots.
+Early morning is one of the best times to plant.
+The soil is still cool, and your seedlings will have an entire day to settle in before temperatures drop at night.

 SHOP COMPOST